liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/02-classloader-hierarchy.markdown

 [TOC levels=1-4]

-All @product@ applications live in its OSGi container.
+All @sharepoint@ applications live in its OSGi container.
 Portal is a web application deployed on your application server.
 Portal's Module Framework bundles (modules) live in the OSGi container and have classloaders.
 All the classloaders from Java's Bootstrap classloader to classloaders for bundle